quabot/quabot.github.io/docs/modules/reaction-roles.md

 - Reactions: up to 10.
 - Buttons: up to 5.
 - Dropdown: up to 15.

+### Required/Blocked Roles

+- You can also set a list of roles the user NEEDS to use the reaction role.
+- The blocked roles, if the user has any of them, prevents the user from using the reaction role.

 #### Step 4: Picking the way the roles are given to users